skylix-dev/Oxide/README.md

 </center>

 # Contributing
 Interested in helping to improve this project?
-Get started in contributing by reading the [guide](/CONTRIBUTING.md)
+Get started in contributing by reading the [guide](/CONTRIBUTING.md).

 # License
-This project is under the MIT license
+This project is under the MIT license.